ravvi-kumar/portfolio/src/pages/blogs/blog-1.md

 }
 ```

-Remember, make sure to change your function to async function or you can chain then call also .
+Remember, setState return a promise of updated state, make sure you change your function to async function and put await in front of it or you can chain then call also .

 ## Conclusion